 - If you use a Broad Institute Cloud Billing account, you can request a Google Cloud Billing subaccount.

 Use a third-party reseller

-This is a good option if you do not want to navigate GCP consolare or are new to cloud computing.
-Note that the third-party reseller will be the Billing account Owner, so you may not have full access to detailed cost breakouts and spending reports in the GCP console.
+This is a good option if you do not want to navigate GCP console or are new to cloud computing.
+Note that the third-party reseller will be the Cloud Billing account owner, so you may need to ask the reseller if you want full access to detailed cost breakouts and spending reports in the GCP console.

-There are many options for third party resellers, who provide additional options for accessing and managing Google Accounts at no extra cost.
-Two examples are: Onix Networking or Sada Systems.
-To get started, you should contact the third party reseller directly.
+There are many options for third-party resellers, who provide additional options for accessing and managing Google Accounts at no extra cost.

 You will need to provide billing information, which can be a personal or institutional credit card or bank account, as well as personal information to verify your identity (address and birthday).
 Note that if you have signed up for $300 in GCP credits, you will have already set up this part.